cworf/LBA/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 1. Download the plugin file to your computer and unzip it
 2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s wp-content/plugins/ directory
 3. Activate the plugin from the Plugins menu within the WordPress admin
-4. Enter your email-address and Google Analytics ID for the plugin to enable the tracking code
+4. Enter your Universal Analytics ID for the plugin to enable the tracking code

 == Screenshots ==
 1. Enable Enhanced E-commerce for your profile/view.
 This is a profile / view level setting and can be accessed under Admin > View > E-commerce Settings.
 Also, add meaningful labels for your checkout steps.
 We recommend you to label as, Step 1 : Checkout View; Step 2 : Login; Step 3 : Proceed to payment;